Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Ablation Study

 \subsection{Effect of BAV Canonical Gaussians.}

-The effect of BAV canonical Gaussians is summarized in \cref{tab:blur_awrae_canonical}.
+The results are summarized in \cref{tab:blur_awrae_canonical}.
 First, selecting a single canonical Gaussians across the entire video (\ie, None) leads to poor performance, due to the challenge of modeling large object motion.
-Second, selecting variable canonical Gaussians uniformly (\ie, w/o Blur-Aware) alleviates the challenge, thus leading to performance improvement.
-We also experiment with an optical flow-based strategy~\cite{shawswings} to select the canonical Gaussians, and it achieves a similar performance to the uniform selection.
+Second, selecting variable canonical Gaussians uniformly (\ie, w/o Blur-Aware) alleviates this, leading to performance gain.
+We also experiment with an optical flow-based strategy~\cite{shawswings} to select canonical Gaussians, performs similar to the uniform selection.
 This may be due to the inaccurate estimation of optical flow from blurry images.
-Third, our blur-aware selection is better, as the canonical Gaussians corresponding to the sharper frame help blur removal.
+Third, our blur-aware selection is better, as the canonical Gaussians from the sharper frame help blur removal.
+Visual results are in the \textit{Suppl}.